 16) Sound consideration of the resources allocated to regional initiatives, programmes and assistance to members, to the regional presence both in the regions and at headquarters, as well as those resulting from the outcome of WTDC and the Hyderabad Action Plan, and financed directly as activities from the Sector budget.

+17) Reduction of the cost of travel on duty, by limiting time on mission as well as through joint representation in meetings, and benefiting from reductions in air fares. .
+To this effect rationalizing the number of staff sent to mission from various Departments/Divisions of the General Secretariat and the three Bureaux.

+17bis) Reduction and/or elimination of travel to meetings the proceedings of which are webcasted and captioned including remote presentation of documents and contributions to these meetings.

-17) Reduction of the cost of travel on duty, by limiting time on mission as well as through joint representation in meetings, and benefiting from reductions in air fares. .18) Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.
+18) Taking into account No. 145 of the Convention, a full range of electronic working methods needs to be explored to possibly reduce the costs, number and duration of the Radio Regulations Board meetings in the future, e.g. reduction of the number of meetings in one calendar year from four to three.

 19) Introduce incentive programmes, such as efficiency taxes, innovation funds and other methods in order to address innovative cross-cutting means of improving the Union's productivity.

 20) Move, to the extent practicable, from present communications by fax between the Union and Member States to modern electronic communication methods.

+20bis) Careful consideration of the Agenda of WRC s to the absolute minimum necessary to reduce the WRCs related activities between two WRCs.

+20ter) Secretariat and administrative assistant sharing for Union’s officials and higher categories.

+20qtr) Additional measures to reduce expenditure:

+Strategic, Financial and Operational Plans should not overlap

+Coordination of events and elimination of duplications

+Continuation of ITU’s collaboration with the six regional organizations

+Minimization of reprography cost

+Re-evaluation of translation policies and alternative translation procedures

+Evaluation of Regional Study Group meetings to avoid overlap with existing Working Groups and Committees of the six regional organization

+30-day period requirement for travel requests, as far as possible

+Use of scanner by email in lieu of faxes and regular mail, whenever it is practicable.

 21) Any additional measures adopted by the Council.

 *****************